Cantalapiedra/vcf_pick/README.md

   - detail: below each variant, a row for each allele is shown, along with the genotypes of each allele.
   - tabular: along with each variant, columns are added to include the alleles of each sample.
 In general, fields in the output are separated to each other by tabs.

+##### parse_effects_genes

+It simply outputs the number of occurrences of each kind of SNP effect for each isoform.

+`./parse_effects_genes.py test/test_02_snpeff.vcf`

+##### check_polymorph

+It is a script which outputs only polymorphic variants between two specified lines.
+Parameters are:
+- VCF input file
+- First line/genotype to be compared
+- Second line/genotype to be compared
+- Output heterozygous variants (yes/no)

+Examples, filtering out heterozygous variants:

+`./check_polymorph.sh test/test_01.vcf Parent2 Parent42 no`